-Geekbot has a number of pre-filled, standard questions for you to begin with.
-These are based on some of the most commonly used questions in agile methodology.
+Geekbot has a number of pre-filled, standard questions for you to begin with depending on the preset you choose.
+These are based on some of the most commonly used questions in agile methodology, sales, retrospective meetings etc.

 They can also be edited and adapted to your team’s specific needs by simply editing the existing questions or adding new custom questions.